nico-battaglia/Book_Intro-to-Statistical-Learning/README.md

+# An Introduction to Statistical Learning

-# Book: An Introduction to Statistical Learning with Applications in R
+Book Title: An Introduction to Statistical Learning with Applications in R
 Authors: Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshirani

-Examples and excercises following along the reading of the book Coding in R using RStudio
+Examples, excercises and comments made while reading the book.
+Coding in R using RStudio